If a vehicle is causing an obstruction or is parked dangerously you need to report this to the Police on 101 not the Council.

 Dispose of an old car

-Information on how to scrap your vehicle is available on GOV.UK website.
+Information on how to scrap your vehicle is available on GOV.UK - Scrapping Your Vehicle.

-Car owners are entitled to "free take-back" of their old vehicles, known as End of Life Vehicles (ELVs).
+Car owners are entitled to "free take-back" of their old vehicles, known as End of Life Vehicles (ELVs), for more information see GOV.UK - ELVs.

 Car manufacturers have established national networks of existing facilities that will accept their own brands when those vehicles reach the end of their lives.
 These regulations mean car owners don't need to pay to dispose of their vehicles.